 Before construction, the contractors must assess the conditions of the roadways that will be impacted.
 After construction, the contractors will restore the roads to pre-construction conditions.
 Access to churches, schools, and businesses will be maintained throughout project construction.
 The WHCRWA’s contractors will coordinate with these entities to phase construction so that disruption is minimized.

 If real estate is located along the proposed alignment, property owners will be contacted well in advance of this construction activity and may have already been contacted regarding right-of-way acquisitions and right-of-entry.

-Although the construction phase of the project is slated to occur from 2018 to 2021, no area will be impacted for the entire three-year period.
-The Water Authority will require its contractors to complete the project in segments.
+Although the construction phase of the project is slated to occur from 2019 to 2022, no area will be impacted for the entire three-year period.
+The WHCRWA will require its contractors to complete the project in segments.
 Construction activities in each segment will last approximately six to nine months.

 Why was this route chosen?

-To minimize community impacts, the majority of the pipeline will be installed within an existing pipeline corridor purchased from ExxonMobil several years ago.
+To minimize community impacts, the majority of the pipeline will be installed within an existing pipeline corridor purchased several years ago.